sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 {{< youtube jviq49ukATo >}}

 ## Spring's programmatic transaction handling using TransactionTemplate
-Spring also provides programmatic approach to handle database transactions using **TransactionTemplate** as follows:
+Spring also provides a programmatic approach to handle database transactions using **TransactionTemplate** as follows:

 ```java
 @Service